beccasaurus/MiniSpec/README.md

 ## Documented

-Hang out here or head over to [https://minispec.io](https://minispec.io) for documentation.
+Hang out here in the README or head over to [https://minispec.io](https://minispec.io) for documentation.

 ## Fun